Engineers, you’re doing everything right.Your career isn’t compounding.

 You've sensed the industry shift is structural, not cyclical.
 You haven't yet found anyone who connects it back to your positioning — specifically.

-- You'll leave with a decision, not a to-do list: whether your current trajectory is worth continuing as-is, worth adjusting, or worth redesigning at the foundation.
+- You leave with a clear decision: whether your current trajectory is worth continuing, adjusting, or redesigning at the foundation.

 You'll know, in specific terms, which parts of your current work are quietly compounding into leverage — and which parts are quietly eroding underneath strong performance.